Flowminder/FlowKit/docs/source/administrator/management/etl/etl.md

 Note the use of the `{{ source_table }}`, which you should provide as an argument to either `create_dag`, or `CreateStagingViewOperator`, and the datetime constraint using the `{{ ds_nodash }}` and  `{{ tomorrow_ds_nodash }}` [Airflow macros](https://airflow.apache.org/docs/stable/macros.html).
 Remote database extraction in FlowETL works by selecting a time delimited segment of your source table.
 If your source table is complex, or you will need to use multiple tables to contruct a suitable query, we recommend creating a view in your source database and connecting to the view.

-You will also need to be to to connect to the remote database from inside FlowDB's docker container.
+You will also need to be able to connect to the remote database from inside FlowDB's docker container.
 If the remote database is also running as a container, you can achieve this by creating an overlay network and attaching both containers to it.

 #### PostgreSQL database